switch in minutes · keep your data

 Is smolanalytics a good Heap alternative?

-Yes, if you want autocapture without the hosted-only lock-in and sales-led pricing.
-Heap autocaptures every click and lets you define events retroactively, but it is hosted-only, its free tier caps around 10,000 sessions a month, and paid plans start near $3,600 a year and go custom. smolanalytics is a single MIT-licensed Go binary you can self-host, up in about 30 seconds with docker run, storing roughly 7 bytes per event.
+Yes, if you want autocapture without the lock-in and sales-led pricing.
+Heap autocaptures every click and lets you define events retroactively, but its free tier caps around 10,000 sessions a month, and paid plans start near $3,600 a year and go custom. smolanalytics sets up in minutes with one snippet, runs each project on its own isolated instance, and your data exports in one file, any time.
 It does web and product analytics from one snippet, leads with a verdict on what to fix, and you can ask it questions in plain English from a dashboard or your own editor over MCP.
 Keep Heap if you need its retroactive autocapture depth or Contentsquare session replay.

 Does it autocapture like Heap does?